 This is a common occurrence in bars and nightclubs, but it's also possible in a quick-serve environment where cash transactions are being rung into the system near a cash drawer.

 The best preventative measure for short ringing is to implement a blind closeout process.
 Blind closeout requires employees to reconcile cash at the end of their shift without notifying them of the exact amount they are expected to return.
-They have to count the cash and report the total to the system without knowing what it’s “supposed” to be.
+They have to count the cash and report the total to the POS solution without knowing what it’s “supposed” to be.

 If the bartender has been short ringing all night, it’d be nearly impossible for her to keep a running total in her head of what the computer thinks the sales should be at the end of the night.
 If she's able to remember the difference between the actual and the short rung total after hundreds of transactions, hire her as your accountant instead.